At Nancy Reuben we define Fundamental British Values in line with national guidance as:

 From Key Stage 1 and through Key Stage 2, Children at Nancy Reuben learn about the laws that govern and protect us, the responsibilities that this involves and that there are consequences when laws are broken.
 This is first developed through an understanding of class and school rules.

-We then further develop this understanding through visits from police community support officers (PCSO).
-We run a cycling proficiency course for pupils and Street Awareness training opportunities run by Community Security Trust and Streetwise develop these themes further.
+We then further develop this understanding through visits from police and others in the community who help us.
+We run the Bikeability Cycling Programme for pupils and Street Awareness training opportunities run by Community Security Trust and Streetwise develop these themes further.
 Younger pupils learn about safety and how to behave with the help of visits from the emergency services, such as the Fire and Ambulance services.

 In Early Years (EYFS) this value is embedded within personal, social and emotional development (PSED) and Understanding the World.
 For individual liberty we focus on children's self-confidence and self-awareness and people and communities.
 We help children to develop a positive sense of themselves.
 Through the daily opportunities we provide, we are helping our children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities.
 When we share a favourite book with a child we are giving children the time and space to explore the language of feelings and responsibility; reflect on their differences and understand that we are all free to have different opinions.

 From Key Stage 1 and through Key Stage 2 children are encouraged to make choices, knowing that they are in a safe and supportive environment.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety day run by Jewish Interactive and in class- PSHE programmes.
-The many extra-curricular clubs provide children with opportunities to make choices.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our online safety day and in class and whole school RHE and PSHE discussions.
+The many extra-curricular and enrichment activities provide children with opportunities to make choices.